ARE A "BYGDELAG" (organization which focuses on a

 assistance using the our resources (books, films,

 maps, family histories).
-Stevnes also feature seminars
+Stevnes also feature

-on cultural and historical Norwegian-American topics,
+seminars on cultural and historical

-a traditional banquet and many other enjoyable
+Norwegian-American topics, a traditional banquet and

 GENEALOGY RESEARCH AND RESEARCH TRIPS TO NORWAY: Contact our Genealogist for assistance.
 Travel with us when we go to Norway.
 Approximately every 5 years we coordinate a trip to Norway where members, complete research at the regional archives in Trondheim, meet friends and relatives, and tour the area learning more about Norwegian culture and history.